marklcl/datasciencecoursera/Course3/UCI HAR Dataset/README.md

 Step 6.
 Type source("run_analysis.R")

 Step 7.
-In order to import the new tidy data, type data <- read.table("data_set_with_the_averages.txt") to read the file and assign to data.
+In order to import the new tidy data, type data <- read.table("tidy_data.txt") to read the file and assign to data.
 It is 180x68 because there are 30 subjects and 6 activities, thus "for each activity and each subject" means 30 * 6 = 180 rows.
 Note that the provided R script has no assumptions on numbers of records, only on locations of files.